 I don’t want to be a buzz kill…

-…but there’s too much mushy thinking in the Airbnb, VRBO, and short-stay space.
+…but there’s too much mushy thinking in the Airbnb, VRBO (to learn more about how to rent your place and list for free on VRBO, click here), and short-stay space.

 So much so that I see short-stay landlords acting like home-sharers — and having a lot of fun doing so.